 More things to do on Liberation Day

-Apart from the Bevrijdingsfestival, there are many other events organised on Liberation Day in Amsterdam in 2019: a silent walk, ‘Freedom Meals”, theatre, old Jewish homes that open for the public, homes of people from the resistance, films, concerts, and special tours.
+Apart from the Bevrijdingsfestival, there are many other events organized on Liberation Day in Amsterdam in 2019: a silent walk, ‘Freedom Meals”, theatre, old Jewish homes that open for the public, homes of people from the resistance, films, concerts, and special tours.
 The activities are all in Dutch.

 Concert on the Amstel river

 Liberation Day in Amsterdam is closed with a classical music concert on the Amstel river.
-Also popular Dutch artists play.
+Also, popular Dutch artists play.
 The concert is attended by the King and Queen of The Netherlands, Willem-Alexander and Maxima.

 Dam Square killings